Matthew Neuhaus

-Matthew Ernest Keith Neuhaus (born 16 August 1958) is a Honorary Professor (International Law) at the Australian National University and former Australian diplomat who was appointed as the Australian Ambassador to the Netherlands on 29 August 2018 till October 2022.
+Matthew Ernest Keith Neuhaus (born 16 August 1958) is an Honorary Professor (International Law) at the Australian National University and former Australian diplomat who was appointed as the Australian Ambassador to the Netherlands on 29 August 2018 till October 2022.

 Early life and education

 Neuhaus was born on August 16, 1958, in Sydney, Australia to Reverend Theodore Neuhaus and Yvonne Neuhaus.
-He spent much of his childhood (1960-1974) in the central region of Tanzania where his parents worked as Anglican Missionaries.
+He spent much of his childhood (1960–1974) in the central region of Tanzania where his parents worked as Anglican Missionaries.

 Neuhaus completed his secondary education at St Andrew's Cathedral School in Sydney (1974–75) before studying a Bachelor of Arts (Honours) and a Bachelor of Laws at the University of Sydney (1976–81).
 He later completed a Masters of Philosophy in International Relations at the University of Cambridge (1985–86).

 In June 2006, he attended the Harvard University Kennedy School Leaders in Development Program, and was a visiting fellow at the University of Cambridge in 1994 and 2015.